Doc Elliot

-Doc Elliot is an American medical drama series that aired on ABC from October 10, 1973 until May 1, 1974.
+Doc Elliot is an American medical drama series that aired on ABC from October 10, 1973, until May 1, 1974, beginning in a Wednesday time slot it shared with Owen Marshall, Counselor at Law.

 Premise

 Dr Benjamin R. Elliot (James Franciscus) is a successful New York City doctor who decided to leave Bellevue Hospital, drop out of the big-city rat race, and take on a new job as a doctor in Gideon, in the backwoods of southern Colorado.
 Most of his house calls had to be made via plane or four-wheel drive vehicles as his practice covered over 600 square miles.
 Mags Brimble (Neva Patterson) is the widow of the former town’s doctor, who became Elliot’s helper.
 Barney Weeks (Noah Beery) owns the town’s general store.
 Eldred McCoy (Bo Hopkins) works as a bush pilot.